kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 ### Test Plan

-*Outline only in this iteration; detail in the next.*

-- [ ] I/we understand the owners of the involved components may require updates to existing tests to make this code solid enough prior to committing the changes necessary to implement this enhancement.
+- [x] I/we understand the owners of the involved components may require updates to existing tests to make this code solid enough prior to committing the changes necessary to implement this enhancement.

+##### Prerequisite testing updates

+None identified.
+The existing fake `dbusInhibiter` in [`pkg/kubelet/nodeshutdown/`][pkg/kubelet/nodeshutdown/] and the DaemonSet controller test fixtures are sufficient to exercise the new paths.

 #### Unit tests

+Coverage at time of writing (`go test -cover`):

+- `k8s.io/kubernetes/pkg/kubelet/nodeshutdown`: `2026-09-21` - `34.5%`
+- `k8s.io/kubernetes/pkg/kubelet/nodestatus`: `2026-09-21` - `89.8%`
+- `k8s.io/kubernetes/pkg/controller/daemon`: `2026-09-21` - `69.4%`
+- `k8s.io/kubernetes/pkg/controller/nodelifecycle`: `2026-09-21` - `71.6%`

+Coverage in `pkg/kubelet/nodeshutdown` is low because the systemd/logind integration in `nodeshutdown_manager_linux.go` is only partially exercisable with the fake `dbusInhibiter`; the condition-writing path added by this KEP will be covered by unit tests against that fake, and end-to-end against real systemd in `test/e2e_node/`.

+New and updated tests:

 - [`pkg/kubelet/nodeshutdown/`][pkg/kubelet/nodeshutdown/]: condition write on
   shutdown signal, clear on cancel, clear on startup; against the existing fake